Just leave the fields blank that you don't want to search

 Senior Lecturer in Marine Biology and Ecology/ Programme Director, Marine Biology

-In addition to a life-long fascination with rocky shores, Sue is an avid bird watcher who works with industry and local wildlife groups to protect wading birds.
-She is part of a new research cluster looking at the ecology of birds in the Humber estuary.
+In addition to a life-long fascination with rocky shores, Sue is an avid bird watcher who works with industry and local wildlife groups to understand habitat use by wading birds.
+She is part of a research cluster looking at the ecology of birds in the Humber estuary and is particularly interested in how the birds use man-made areas and understanding their activities both diurnally and nocturnally.

 |Research Interests||Rocky shore ecology and ecological enhancement of coastal defences.